Kinectsit/kinects-it/README.md

 3. Add the ability for users to be both a host and a guest.
 4. Allow hosts or guests to be in multiple houses at once.
 5. Integrate additional payment options.
+6. Add sockets to render instant updates of device status to guests / hosts.

 ##__Resources__